-The WSET Asia Pacific Student Bursary Fund aims help a minimum of 200 students every year but hopes to work with additional partners in order to support many more places.
-The amount of people helped by the fund will be in direct relation to the amount of donations received.
+The WSET Asia Pacific Student Bursary Fund aims to help a minimum of 200 students every year but hopes to work with additional partners in order to support many more places.
+The number of people helped by the fund will be in direct relation to the amount received in donations.
 Anyone interested in getting involved should visit WSET Asia Pacific Bursary Fund or contact APACBursary@wsetglobal.com.
 The bursary fund will cover a fixed financial contribution towards the cost of taking a WSET course.
 Recipients will be able to study with a local WSET course provider of their choice.

 Jude Mullins, Managing Director, WSET Asia Pacific, comments, "Our mission as a business is to provide education and training to inspire and empower people who work in or would like to work in the global drinks industry.
 Our new student bursary fund will help us to fulfil this mission by providing wider access to our qualifications for students in the Asia Pacific region in these challenging times and beyond.”

 Ian Harris, WSET CEO, adds: “Asia Pacific is one of WSET’s most important markets with over 33,000 candidates in the last full academic year and more than 150 course providers.
 Many members of the Asia Pacific drinks industry are already part of the global WSET family of students and educators.
 This initiative forms part of our global strategy to help to make the drinks industry more inclusive by giving wider access to our qualifications in every market.”

 * Students must be of legal drinking age in the country or territory where they plan to study.